 4. Browse Garage Sales and Thrift Stores

 It’s no secret that buying secondhand is one of the best ways to save money.
-While we aren’t willing to buy everything secondhand, used works fine for the majority of our purchases.
+While we aren’t willing to buy everything secondhand (like these things), used works fine for the majority of our purchases.

 Garage sales are hit or miss.
 You won’t find everything on your list (and you’ll probably find some treasures that aren’t on your list), but when you do find something, not only is the price negotiable, it will also likely be the lowest price you’ll find.
 Clothing at yard sales and garage sales almost without fail will be priced lower than thrift stores.